Industrial & Process Control

 In many heavy industrial applications the diversity of environmental factors that can render a computer-grade on-line uninterruptible power supply (UPS) inoperable is only exceeded by the number and magnitude of power quality related problems that are often encountered.
 Most on-line UPS products have been designed for installation in a fixed location, protected environment with a controlled temperature range of 0⁰C to 40⁰C (32⁰F to 104⁰F).
 They will provide many years of reliable operation when installed in a laboratory, office or computer room environment and their price is very attractive.
 However, many heavy industrial UPS applications demand that the UPS be installed in an environment more like a battlefield than a computer room.
 They are often subjected to higher levels of shock and vibration, airborne contamination, wider operational temperature extremes, in addition to having to provide clean computer-grade output power while operating from extremely polluted power sources.

-Falcon's SSG, SSG-RP and SSG-M product families can provide a viable solution in meeting the demanding requirement of heavy industrial applications.
+Falcon's SSG and SSG-RP product families can provide a viable solution in meeting the demanding requirement of heavy industrial applications.
 A wide operational temperature range is a real asset in industrial applications where it is not desirable to use a NEMA enclosure.
 For many applications an on-line UPS must be located where heating and air conditioning are not available.
-The UPS must survive the wide temperature extremes of the local environment.
+The UPS must survive the high and low temperature extremes of the local environment.
 Outdoor locations include gas and oil well sites, tollbooths, foundries, mills, communications transmitters and repeater sites.
 Indoor applications include food processing, mining, power generation, farming and warehousing.

 Falcon Engineering Support